ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 Similar to a service ID, it is possible to configure the cloud resource name (CRN) of an {{site.data.keyword.cloud_notm}} service instance.
 That service instance can be located in the same or another account.
 Right now, its only supported scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
 Projects, as service instances, with deployable architectures can be managed centrally in one account.
 By establishing trust through the project's CRN, it can assume the identity of a trusted profile in another account in the same or another enterprise account hierarchy, then deploy a solution pattern with its resources.

-## Kubernetes cluster as compute resource for trusted profile
+## Trusted profile with compute resource
-{: #trusted-profile-for-enterprise-security-cr1}
+{: #trusted-profile-for-enterprise-security-cr0}
 {: step}

 To put theory into praxis, you are going to authorize a containerized app to perform tasks in an {{site.data.keyword.cloud_notm}} account.
 The app is deployed to a Kubernetes cluster.
 It serves as compute resource which is going to be used to establish trust to use the trusted profile.
+You can perform all the following steps in a web browser with multiple open tabs.
+Make sure to leave the browser tabs open as instructed.

 The blog post [Turn Your Container Into a Trusted Cloud Identity](https://www.ibm.com/cloud/blog/turn-your-container-into-a-trusted-cloud-identity) discusses the same scenario.
 {: tip}

+## Kubernetes cluster as compute resource
+{: #trusted-profile-for-enterprise-security-cr1}
+{: step}

 First, you are going to create a free Kubernetes cluster:
 1. Make sure to be logged in to the {{site.data.keyword.cloud_notm}} console.
 2. Go to the [catalog](https://{DomainName}/catalog){: external}, select the **Containers** category and the **Kubernetes Service** tile to [create a{{site.data.keyword.containershort_notm}} cluster](https://{DomainName}/kubernetes/catalog/create){: external}.
 3. Select **Free tier cluster** under **Plan details**.
 Leave the rest as is and click **Create** to create the Kubernetes cluster.
 4. Next, the cluster is provisioned which takes a moment.
-Leave the browser tab open and available for later.
+Leave the browser (*cluster overview*) tab open and available for later.
 You can move on to the next steps nonetheless.

 ## Create a trusted profile
 {: #trusted-profile-for-enterprise-security-cr2}
 {: step}

-1. In a new browser tab, use the top navigation **Manage** > **Access (IAM)**, then **Trusted profiles** on the left to get to the [trusted profiles](https://{DomainName}/iam/trusted-profiles/create){: external} overview.
+1. In a new browser tab (*IAM trusted profile*), use the top navigation **Manage** > **Access (IAM)**, then **Trusted profiles** on the left to get to the [trusted profiles](https://{DomainName}/iam/trusted-profiles/create){: external} overview.
 Then **Create** a new trusted profile.
 2. Use **TPwithCR** as **Name** and type in a short **Description**, e.g., `Test trusted profile with compute resource`.
 Thereafter, click **Continue**.
-3. In the second tab under **Select trusted entity type** pick **Compute resources** and a dialog **Create trust relationship** appears.
+3. In the second form tab under **Select trusted entity type** pick **Compute resources** and a dialog **Create trust relationship** appears.
 There, choose **Kubernetes** as **Compute service type**.
 4. Next, you can decide between either all or specific service resources.
 Click on **Specific resources** and the next form field appears.
 In **Enter or select an instance** and the field **Allow access to** select the newly created Kubernetes cluster **mycluster-free**.
 Then, enter **tptest** as value for **Namespace**.
 Leave the field for **Service account** as is to go with the default.
 Finish by clicking **Continue**.
 5. Next, click on **Access policy**.
 In the list of services, select **All Identity and Access enabled services** and click **Next**.
 Go with **All resources**, click **Next** again, then select **Viewer**, and again click on **Next**.
 In the section **Roles and actions**, select **Reader** for **Service access** and **Viewer** for **Platform access**.
 When done, click **Next** and finally **Add**.
 6. Review the **Summary** on the right side, then **Create** the trusted profile with the shown trust relationship and the listed access privileges.
 Leave the browser tab open for later.